pester/Pester/.github/ISSUE_TEMPLATE.md

 <!--

 Have a solution in mind?
+Bug fix pull requests are always welcome.

 https://github.com/pester/Pester/wiki/Contributing-to-Pester has detailed instructions on how to contribute.

+If you are proposing a feature, let's discuss it here first.

 -->